codership/documentation/galeracluster/source/documentation/crash-recovery.rst

 .. _`the-cluster-loses-its-primary-state-due-to-split-brain`:
 .. rst-class:: section-heading
-.. rubric:: The cluster loses its primary state due to split brain
+.. rubric:: The Cluster Loses its Primary State Due to Split Brain

 Let’s assume that we have a cluster that consists of an even number of nodes: six, for example.
 Three of them are in one location while the other three are in another location and they lose network connectivity.
 It is best practice to avoid such topology: if you cannot have an odd number of real nodes, you can use an additional arbitrator (garbd) node or set a higher ``pc.weight`` to some nodes.
 But when the :term:`Split Brain` happens any way, none of the separated groups can maintain the quorum: all nodes must stop serving requests and both parts of the cluster will be continuously trying to re-connect.